lachlan-00/ampache-administrator/README.md

 * Build the api docs for api4
 * Build the api docs for api5

+## Files for Ampache Users

 ### setup-docker.sh

 Docker-compose setup allowing you locally run Ampache on php 7.4, 8.0 and 8.1

-Used for testing releases on each release type.
+Used for testing releases on each release type but an easy way for anyone to just get up and running

 You can launch a container for php7.4, 8.0 and 8.1 by issuing the following command
 ```